Meganisi

 Meganisi (Greek: Μεγανήσι, literally "big island") is a Greek island and municipality immediately to the east-southeast of the island of Lefkada.
 The municipality includes the offshore islands of Skorpios (pop.
 2 persons) and Sparti.
 The municipality has an area of 22.356 km2.
-Its total population was 1,041 at the 2011 census.

-The island has three villages: the central village of Katomeri (pop.
-492) and the ports of Vathy (145) and Spartochori (453 inhabitants).
+The island has three villages: the central village of Katomeri and the ports of Vathy and Spartochori.
 There is also a harbour at Atheni Bay used mainly by fishing boats.
 Meganisi is connected with Lefkada by a car ferry service from Vathy and Spartochori.
 Meganisi has a school, a lyceum (middle school), an ATM, churches and a few squares (plateies).
 The island has no secondary school, so pupils attend the nearby school in Nydri, on Lefkada.

-Some researchers, including Wilhelm Dörpfeld estimate that Meganisi was the Homeric island of Krocylea, which was part of Odysseus' kingdom.
+Some researchers, including Wilhelm Dörpfeld, believe that Meganisi was the Homeric island of Krocylea, which was part of Odysseus' kingdom.